curl/everything-curl/usingcurl-proxies.md

-When talking FTP "over" an HTTP proxy, it is usually done by more or less pretending the other protocol works like HTTP and asking the proxy to "get this URL" even if the URL isn't using HTTP.
-This distinction is important because it means that when sent over an HTTP proxy like this, curl doesn't really speak FTP even though given an FTP URL; thus FTP-specific features will not work:
+When talking FTP "over" an HTTP proxy, it is usually done by more or less pretending the other protocol works like HTTP and asking the proxy to "get this URL" even if the URL is not using HTTP.
+This distinction is important because it means that when sent over an HTTP proxy like this, curl does not really speak FTP even though given an FTP URL; thus FTP-specific features will not work: